CJRiverFlow/final_project/README.md

 ## Project Set Up and Installation

 ### Dependencies
-This project have been done using openvino version 2020.02, which have to be previously installed and accessible from /opt/intel/openvino/ directory.
+This project have been done using openvino version 2020.02, which must be previously installed and accessible from /opt/intel/openvino/ directory.

+Virtualenv is required to create the python enviroment needed, it can be installed with:

+    `python3 -m pip install --user virtualenv`

-Also run `sudo apt-get install python3-tk` to install tkinter package in ubuntu.
+Also run `sudo apt-get install python3-tk` to install tkinter package needed to control the mouse in ubuntu.

 ### Preparing workspace
 The steps to run the project are: